cappuu02/Cybersecurity-Sapienza/Distributed System/9) Paxos.md

 ![[224.png]]

-If the acceptor receives an accept request $(ACCEPT, n , v$), it accepts the proposal unless it has already responded to a prepare request having a number greater than n.
+If the acceptor receives an accept request $(ACCEPT, n , v$), it accepts the proposal unless it has already responded to a prepare request having a number greater than $n$.

 ![[224.png]]